BestTimesToVisit.com Logo

 activity

 Experience the magic of Mackinac Island before the crowds awaken.
-A private carriage tour at dawn offers a tranquil journey through the historic streets, with the soft glow of the rising sun illuminating the Victorian architecture and the scent of lilacs filling the air.
-Listen to the gentle clip-clop of hooves and the distant lapping of waves for a truly serene start to your day.
+A private carriage tour at dawn offers a tranquil journey through the historic village and along the lakeshore, with the soft morning light illuminating the Victorian architecture and the mist rising from Lake Huron.

 Best time: May-Oct